whage/thesis/thesis.md

 [leroy-dot]: https://xavierleroy.org/bibrefs/Cardelli-Leroy-dot.html

 **TODO: see "Types, abstraction and parametric polymorphism" paper in thesis_papers dir**

-**TODO: such a great quote! need to connect it somehow**

-> An ADT's user need not know how the object it represents is implemented [...]
-> In addition to the intellectual leverage for programmers who can take bigger strides in their thoughts,
-> it provides flexibility in modifying the ADT implementation [@tt-oop]

-Polymorphism is closely related to the concept of abstraction.
-It is the concept of having internally different objects that provide the same interface.
-Even though they implement different behaviour, they look the same from the outside and so they can be used interchangeably.
-This frees their users (other entities in the program that use them) from having to differentiate between them and allows them to ... **TODO: finish note**

 ## Type systems and software security
 **TODO: google "type systems and security"**